lamquocdat/BigData_Weather_Forecast/README.md

 During the setup and execution of the project, you might encounter compatibility issues between PySpark, Hadoop, and Java.
 Versions may need to be adjusted accordingly for them to work together.

-Refer to the files in the `dependencies` directory for more details.

 NOTE:

 - To use hadoop in Windows, you only need winutils.exe and hadoop.dll, no need to install the whole hadoop.
 I have put it in dependency/hadoop, you can refer to it.